Practice CI/CD with Jenkins

 - The content of the

-file. - The credentials you kept in Jenkins.
+Jenkinsfilefile. - The credentials you kept in Jenkins.

-The nginx configuration and the containers run:
+The Nginx configuration and the running containers:

 javiercruces@atlas:~$ sudo cat /etc/nginx/sites-available/django_docker